-PacificSource considers the coverage of a blood glucose monitors and related accessories and supplies, medically necessary for the following conditions:
+PacificSource considers the coverage of a blood glucose monitor medically necessary for the following conditions:

-- A. The patient has a diagnosis of Diabetes Mellitus I or II - B. The patient's physician documents that the patient is capable of being trained to use the particular device prescribed in an appropriate manner OR a responsible individual can be trained to use the equipment and monitor the patient to assure that the intended effect is achieved - C. The device is designed for personal use.
+- 1. The patient has a diagnosis of diabetes; - 2.
+The patient's physician states that the patient is capable of being trained to use the particular device prescribed in an appropriate manner.
+In some cases, the patient may not be able to perform this function, but a responsible individual can be trained to use the equipment and monitor the patient to assure that the intended effect is achieved.
+This is permissible if the record is properly documented by the patient's physician; - 3.
+The device is designed for personal use.